Decorative neutral curve divider

 In practice, addressing coverage gaps usually requires a combination of all three approaches.

-Pipeline Coverage and Revenue Forecasting
+Using Pipeline Coverage for Better Revenue Forecasting

 Pipeline coverage directly informs forecast confidence: